 As people of the Christ, are we willing to enter into the suffering of others, to hear their cries and kiss their tears?

 As the community of Christ, the hands and feet of Christ, are we willing to touch the untouchables and bless the children and walk right into the messy middle of the pain of the world?

 It’s hard.
 Oh so hard.
 It will break your heart.

 But it will answer the question: Where is God?

 I watched an interview with a woman named Jean Estes whose infant grandson, Thomas, died.
 Jean is wise and gentle; she wept through much of the conversation but she was determined to share some of the lessons she has learned with the rest of us.

-She tells the story of how the two grandmothers were given the job of shopping for funeral clothes for Thomas.
+She tells the story of how little Thomas’ two grandmothers were given the job of shopping for funeral clothes.
 As they stood in the children’s shop crying, the shopkeeper realized what was happening.
 She went to the back, brought out the perfect outfit for little Thomas and said: “May I just give this to you?
 May I give you a hug?
 May I say I’m sorry.”